 1. Festus, Missouri

-This modern and energy-efficient 15,000-square-foot home is built within a sandstone cave in Festus, Missouri.
+Located inside a sandstone cave in Festus, there’s a house occupying about 15,000 square feet and focusing on energy efficiency.
 Created by Curt and Deborah Sleeper, this home features modern interiors that blend with the natural unfinished sandstone walls.
 Thanks to geothermal heating and clever design, there is no need for air conditioning or a furnace to cool or heat the home.

 2. Malator in Druidstone, Wales